 The home mortgage interest deduction is used to deduct the interest paid on a home loan in a given year.
 Taxpayers can deduct the interest paid on mortgages secured by their primary residence (and a second home, if applicable) for loans used to buy, build or substantially improve the property.

-Since the Tax Cuts and Jobs Act of 2017 was enacted, taxpayers who took out a mortgage after Dec.
-15, 2017 can deduct only the interest paid on up to $750,000 of their mortgage debt, or $375,000 for married couples filing separately.
+Taxpayers who took out a mortgage after Dec.
+15, 2017, can deduct only the interest paid on up to $750,000 — or $375,000 for married couples filing separately — of their mortgage debt.
 The mortgage interest deduction limit for home loans originated before Dec.
 16, 2017, is $1 million for individuals and $500,000 for married couples filing separately.

 Your mortgage lender should send you a Form 1098 — a mortgage interest statement — by Jan.
-31, which details the mortgage interest you paid during the year prior.
+31, which details the mortgage interest you paid during the prior year.
 If you have more than one mortgage, including a home equity loan or home equity line of credit (HELOC), you should receive a Form 1098 for each loan.

 Can I deduct mortgage interest?

-The interest portion of your monthly mortgage payment isn’t the only interest you’re permitted to deduct from your tax bill.
+The interest portion of your monthly mortgage payment isn’t the only type of interest you’re permitted to deduct from your annual tax bill.
 Here are other types of deductible interest to keep in mind, according to the IRS:

 Is there a mortgage deduction for home equity loans?

-There is a deduction for the interest paid on a home equity loan — the mortgage interest deduction.
-That’s right, the same deduction rules apply to second mortgages, better known as home equity loans and home equity lines of credit (HELOCs).
+There is a deduction for the interest paid on a home equity loan: the mortgage interest deduction.
+That’s right — the same deduction rules apply to second mortgages, better known as home equity loans and HELOCs.

-You can deduct only the interest paid on home equity loans or lines of credit if you borrowed the money to buy, build or substantially improve your main home or second home.
-Second mortgages used to consolidate debt, cover college expenses or fund some other financial goal won’t qualify for the mortgage deduction.
+You can only deduct the interest paid on home equity loans or lines of credit if you borrowed the money to buy, build or substantially improve your main home or second home.
+Second mortgages used to consolidate debt, cover college expenses or fund another financial goal won’t qualify for the mortgage deduction.